 New Goals and Projects

 Westmoreland Conservancy is dedicated to preserving rural and rustic open spaces for the benefit of community residents.
 The generosity of the community is making that goal a reality.
 When Marjorie King Saco offered to sell her land to WC in 1995 at a bargain price to be sure it would be forever protected as green space, the community stepped up to help raise matching funds for the DCNR grant secured for the purchase.
+The King Reserve has recently been expanded to about 120 acres, allowing more protection for Sylvan Run.

 Coincidentally, Patricia Walter approached Westmoreland Conservancy to donate her portion of her family farm, a 27-acre parcel featuring a high meadow with locally uncommon plants as well as a large stand of pawpaws.
 This set a new precident: that of land being DONATED for protection.
 The original 20-acre Flinn Reserve, 17-acre Tomer Reserve, and 52-acre McGinnis Reserve were all donated prior to Westmoreland Conservancy’s 2001 ten-year anniversary.
 Each reserve exhibits its own unique personality, so we recommend exploring ALL of them!